uthm4n/morpheus-burp-plugin/README.md

 # morpheus-burp-plugin
-Trigger a scan in Burp Suite from the Morpheus UI
+Trigger a Burp Scan from Morpheus